Human nutrition: United States

-Dietitians are registered (RD) or licensed (LD) with the Commission for Dietetic Registration and the American Dietetic Association, and are only able to use the title "dietitian", as described by the business and professions codes of each respective state, when they have met specific educational and experiential prerequisites and passed a national registration or licensure examination, respectively.
+Dietitians are registered dietitian nutritionists (RDN) with the Commission for Dietetic Registration and the Academy of Nutrition and Dietetics, and are only able to use the title "dietitian", as described by the business and professions codes of each respective state, when they have met specific educational and experiential prerequisites and passed a national registration or licensure examination, respectively.
 Anyone may call themselves a nutritionist, including unqualified dietitians, as this term is unregulated.
 Some states, such as the State of Florida, have begun to include the title "nutritionist" in state licensure requirements.
 Most governments provide guidance on nutrition, and some also impose mandatory disclosure/labeling requirements for processed food manufacturers and restaurants to assist consumers in complying with such guidance.

 Nutritional standards and recommendations are established jointly by the US Department of Agriculture and US Department of Health and Human Services.
 Dietary and physical activity guidelines from the USDA are presented in the concept of a plate of food which in 2011 superseded the MyPyramid food pyramid that had replaced the Food Guide Pyramid.
 The United States Senate Committee on Agriculture, Nutrition, and Forestry is currently responsible for oversight of the USDA.
 The U.S. Department of Health and Human Services provides a sample week-long menu which fulfills the nutritional recommendations of the government.